MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/slakpi-instance-not-existed-error.md

 ---
-title: Case update fails due to no SLA KPI instance existing if it's associated with an active SLA
+title: Failed to apply active SLA to case due to SLA item's `ChangedAttributeList` is null
-description: Provides a resolution for the issue where updating a case fails due to no SLA KPI instance existing. ms.reviewer: sdas ms.author: ravimanne ms.date: 06/07/2023
+description: Provides a resolution for the issue where it's failed to apply active SLA to case if SLA item's `ChangedAttributeList` is null. ms.reviewer: sdas ms.author: ravimanne ms.date: 06/07/2023
 ---
-# "SLA KPI instance does not exist" error when updating a case
+# Failed to apply active SLA to case if SLA item's `ChangedAttributeList` is null

-This article provides a resolution for the issue where updating a case fails due to no service-level agreement (SLA) KPI instance existing.
+This article provides a resolution for the issue where it's failed to apply active SLA to case if SLA item's `ChangedAttributeList` is null.

 ## Symptoms

-You can't update a case and receive the "SLA KPI instance does not exist" error.
+You can't see active SLA applied to case even it has SLA item applicable condtion.

 ## Cause